sanjulamadurapperuma/StackOverflowTrendAnalysis/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what makes the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make to this project is **greatly appreciated**.
+Any contribution you make to this project is **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/NewFeature`)